Rambler (automobile): Rambler 1958–1969

-One of the first moves in that direction was the creation of the 1965 line of Ramblers, which split the Classic from the Ambassador visually, while still sharing a significant number of parts.
-Once again the Ambassador had a unique, extended wheelbase.
+One of the first moves in that direction was the development of the 1965 line of Ramblers, which visually split the Classic from the Ambassador while still sharing many parts.
+Once again, the Ambassador had a unique, extended wheelbase.
 In addition, AMC introduced the Marlin, a hardtop fastback intended to enter AMC in the youth and personal luxury market segments as well as also positioning it as a "halo" vehicle.

-AMC chief stylist Richard Teague introduced a totally restyled and attractive Rambler American in 1964, which was a sales success.
+AMC chief stylist Richard Teague introduced a restyled and attractive Rambler American in 1964, which was a sales success.
 This basic body remained in its original shape through 1969.

-Backed by marketing reports, Abernethy next made a persuasive argument to the AMC board that the Rambler name had not only acquired a stodgy image and was a hindrance to increasing sales, but that consumers associated it with compact cars.
-In what hindsight would show to be an ill-conceived decision, American Motors began to phase it out in favor of an AMC marque beginning in 1966, as it attempted to become a multiplatform automobile manufacturer.
+Backed by marketing reports, Abernethy next made a persuasive argument to the AMC board that the Rambler name had not only acquired a stodgy image and hindered increasing sales, but that consumers associated it with compact cars.
+In what hindsight would show to be an ill-conceived decision, American Motors began to phase it out in favor of an AMC marque starting with the 1966 model year as it attempted to become a multiplatform automobile manufacturer.

 By 1968, the only vehicle produced by AMC to carry the Rambler marque was the compact Rambler American.
 Although designed as a "basic" economy car, the American spawned the audacious SC/Rambler, developed with Hurst Performance.
 While AMC planned to produce only 500 for the 1969 model year, the "Scrambler" proved popular so two more groups of about 500 each were built.
 All featured the same 390 cid V8, four-barrel carburetor, and close-ratio four-speed transmission of the AMX, plus Hurst shifter, Twin-Grip (limited slip) differential, and cold air hood.

-For the final year in 1969, the models were simply called Rambler.
-The 1969 Rambler (and Chevrolet Corvair and Dodge Dart) were the only U.S. compact cars available that year in a two-door hardtop body style; Ford compacts were only available as sedans.
+For the final year in 1969, the "American" line was called Rambler.
+The 1969 Rambler (and Chevrolet Corvair and Dodge Dart) were the only U.S. compact cars available that year in a two-door hardtop body style; Ford compacts were available only as sedans.